miled/wordpress-social-login/readme.txt

 = 2.1.7 =

+* WSL can be fully integrated with your BuddyPress installation: display of users avatars and xprofiles mapping.
 * WSL is now updated to work with the latest apis changes of the supported social networks.
-* Introducing three new providers : Paypal, Disqus, Latch and PixelPin.
+* Introducing four new providers : Reddit, Disqus, Latch and PixelPin.
-* A number of bug fixes, small enhancements and visual updates.
+* A number of bugfixes, small enhancements and visual updates.

 = 2.1.3 =